sgmonda/stdio/README.md

 stdio.readByLines(function lineHandler(line, index) {
     // You can do whatever you want with every line console.log('Line %d:', index, line);
-}, function () {
+}, function (err) {
     console.log('Finished');
 });
 ```

-The previous code will apply `lineHandler()` to every line while they are read, without waiting the whole input to end, so it is very useful for large text streams.
+The previous code will apply `lineHandler()` to every line while they are read, without waiting the whole input to end or buffering it, so it is very useful for large text streams.
 For instance a continuous log:

 ```
 tail -f /var/log/system.log | node myprogram.js